ManageIQ/manageiq-consumption/docs/demo/README.md

 # Manageiq Demo

-## Install the Gem
+## Install the Gem in manageiq

-Set in the Gemfile
+Set in the Gemfile (for development, demos, you can use a .rb file in /bundler.d)

 ```ruby
 gem "manageiq-consumption",   :git => "https://github.com/miq-consumption/manageiq-consumption.git", :branch => "master"